akkayaberkin/FileRenamer/README.md

 👉 [Download Latest Version (FileRenamer.exe)](https://github.com/akkayaberkin/FileRenamer/releases/latest/download/FileRenamer.exe)

 ### How to Use
-1. Click "Klasör Seç" to select the target folder
+1. Click "Select Folder" to select the target folder
-2. Enter the text you want to replace in "Eski İsmi Girin"
+2. Enter the text you want to replace in "Enter Old Name"
-3. Enter the new text in "Yeni İsmi Girin"
+3. Enter the new text in "Enter New Name"
-4. Click "Değiştir" to start the renaming process
+4. Click "Rename" to start the renaming process
 5. Review the changes in automatically opened Notepad windows

 ### System Requirements